mauriciopoppe/blog/site/content/notes/home-server-setup.md

 To mitigate the blast radius of such an event, I implement a "Zero Trust" policy at multiple levels:

-*   **Network Isolation**: I never run containers in `host` network mode unless absolutely needed.
+* I never run containers in `host` network mode unless absolutely needed.
 Each stack runs in its own isolated bridge network, which prevents a compromised container from sniffing traffic on the host interface.
-*   **Strict Resource Quotas**: To prevent a compromised container from crashing the entire system (a Denial of Service attack), every single service has `cpus` and `memory` limits defined.
-If a process goes rogue, it only kills itself, not the Pi.
+* To prevent a compromised container from crashing the entire system (a Denial of Service attack), every single service has `cpus` and `memory` limits defined.
+If a container is compromised, it only kills itself but not the Pi.
-*   **One-Way Access**: While my trusted devices (laptop, phone) can access the Pi via SSH or HTTPS, the Pi is strictly forbidden from initiating connections to other devices on my local network.
-This containment ensures that a breach on the Pi doesn't become a pivot point to attack my workstation.
+* While my trusted devices (laptop, phone) can access the Pi via SSH or HTTPS, the Pi can't initiate connections to other devices on my local network.
+This containment ensures that a breach on the Pi doesn't become a pivot point to attack my other devices.
-*   **Pinned Image Versions**: I never use the `:latest` tag for container images.
-Using `latest` is asking for a supply chain attack during a routine update.
-Every image is pinned to a specific version or digest that I've verified.
+* I never use the `:latest` tag for container images because using `latest` is asking for a supply chain attack during a routine update.
+Instead, I pin every image to a specific version or digest that I've verified.

-These principles of isolation and quota management are what dictated how I eventually organized my services.

 ## Stacks

 I've organized the system into independent Docker Compose stacks.
 This separation of concerns makes updates and troubleshooting much easier.
-Also since Gemini is aware of the setup, it's super simple to make refactors in the codebase.
-For example my gateway and media server were in the same docker-compose file.
-It took a single prompt to make the refactor and have them on separate stacks.
+Also, since Gemini is aware of the setup, it's super simple to make refactors in the codebase.
+For example, initially my gateway and media server were in the same `docker-compose.yaml` file, the refactor to multiple files including verification that the services were up and running like before took a single prompt.

 Here is a breakdown of the core stacks currently running: